This blogpost contains affiliate links. Please read disclaimer.

-This blog post contains affiliate links and *PR-Samples.
-Please see disclaimer.
+This blog post uses affiliate links and *PR-Samples.
+Please read disclaimer.

 This blog post contains PR-Samples and affiliate links.
 Please read disclaimer.